aws/jsii/docs/typescript-restrictions.md

 # Restrictions over vanilla **TypeScript**

-`jsii` can only accept APIs that can be represented in all the supported target languagues, and **TypeScript** is a feature-rich, modern programming language.
+`jsii` can only accept APIs that can be represented in all the supported target languages, and **TypeScript** is a feature-rich, modern programming language.
 As a consequence, `jsii` needs to impose restrictions on what **TypeScript** language features can be used.
 Certain common **Javascript** idioms are also interpreted specially by `jsii` in order to support providing a more consistent developer